daveterry67/portfolio/README.md

    npm i
    ```

+3. Setup your Environment Variables

+- change this file name .env.example to .env
+- open .env and populate the file with the required keys from [Emailjs](https://www.emailjs.com/)

-3. Start the development server
+4. Start the development server

    ```sh
    npm run dev